Outside Experts See Iran's Hand In Attack On Saudi Oil Facility

 Another possibility might be a launch from boats in the Persian Gulf.
 But Hinz says it's likely that extensive U.S. surveillance in the Gulf would have picked it up.

 That leaves Iranian territory itself.
-"If it is traced back to Iran, and if the attack came from Iranian territory, then I think this is a big deal," says Ariane Tabatabai, a political scientist with the RAND corporation.
+"If it is traced back to Iran, and if the attack came from Iranian territory, then I think this is a big deal," says Ariane Tabatabai, a political scientist with the Rand Corp.

-But Tabatabai notes that even if a proxy were involved, she believes such a large and complex strike would have required sign-off at the highest levels by Iranian authorities.
-"If it is traced back to Iran, it would likely be coming from the highest levels — from the supreme national security council and okayed by the supreme leader," she says.
+But Tabatabai notes that even if a proxy were involved, she believes such a large and complex strike would have required signoff at the highest levels by Iranian authorities.
+"If it is traced back to Iran, it would likely be coming from the highest levels — from the supreme national security council and OK'd by the supreme leader," she says.

 Tabatabai believes that the attack is a direct response to crippling sanctions imposed by the U.S. "From their perspective, why wouldn't they do something like this?"
 Tabatabai says.
-"They have nothing to lose, their economy has been tanking."
+"They have nothing to lose; their economy has been tanking."

-But Ali Vaez of the International Crisis Group warns the U.S. and its allies have plenty to lose if they decide on military action.
+But Ali Vaez of the International Crisis Group warns that the U.S. and its allies have plenty to lose if they decide on military action.
 "Any retaliation against Iran, I think, is more likely than not to prompt an Iranian counterattack," he says.
 "That then risks inflaming the entire region."